thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 1. All the new commits on the current `colors_2` branch are saved to a temporary area.
 1. The `colors_2` branch is reset to the same base commit as the `master` branch.
-1. The saved commits are reapplied to the rebased `colors_2` branch.
+1. The changes from the saved commits are reapplied to the rebased `colors_2` branch, creating new commits.
+1. The original saved commits are deleted.

 ```shell
 git rebase master